MargaretKrutikova/mst-react-ts-guide/README.md

 My attempt to use this library failed miserably because:

 - when using `observer`, the component loses the ability to use hooks because it gets converted to a class, see this [github issue](https://github.com/mobxjs/mobx-react/issues/594) for more detail.
 And the docs recommend in the [best practices](https://mobx.js.org/best/pitfalls.html) to use `observer` around as many components as possible, which means hooks can't be used almost anywhere,
-- `inject` function is quite compilcated and doesn't play nicely with typescript (see [github issue](https://github.com/mobxjs/mobx-react/issues/256#issuecomment-433587230)), requiring all stores be marked as optional and then using `!` to indicate that they actually do exist.
+- `inject` function is quite compilcated and doesn't play nicely with typescript (see [github issue](https://github.com/mobxjs/mobx-react/issues/256#issuecomment-433587230)), requiring all stores to be marked as optional and then using `!` to indicate that they actually exist.

 Luckily there is another library, [`mobx-react-lite`](https://github.com/mobxjs/mobx-react-lite), which is built with hooks and provides `observer` wrapper.
 One thing worth mentioning, its `observer` doesn't support classes, but there is a dedicated component `Observer` that can be wrapped around components in render.